FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 realm projects and programmes across the City and County in libraries, galleries, museums,

-cultural and arts centres, and across events.---
+cultural and arts centres, and across events.
+---
 4

 It would also focus on the dereliction/vacancy issue and delivery of public realm